-No corporate income tax was payable for its subsidiary, since the subsidiary is exempted from the payment of income tax on income from its private school business in accordance with Royal Decree No. 284 B.E.
+No corporate income tax was payable for Plean Patt Co., Ltd., since the Company is exempted from the payment of income tax on income from its private school business in accordance with Royal Decree No. 284 B.E.
 2538 dated 30 June 1995.

-29. Earnings per share
+31. Earnings per share

-Basic earnings per share is calculated by dividing profit for the period attributable to equity holders of the Company (excluding other comprehensive income) by the weighted average number of ordinary shares in issue during the period.
-The number of ordinary shares of the prior period used for the calculation, as presented for comparative purposes, has been adjusted in proportion to the change in the number of shares as a result of the distribution of the stock dividends of 32.39 million shares on 27 June 2012, as discussed in Note 24, as if the shares comprising such stock dividends had been issued at the beginning of the earliest period reported.
+Basic earnings per share is calculated by dividing profit for the year attributable to equity holders of the Company (excluding other comprehensive income) by the weighted average number of ordinary shares in issue during the year.
+The number of ordinary shares of the prior year used for the calculation, as presented for comparative purposes, has been adjusted in proportion to the change in the number of shares as a result of the distribution of the stock dividends of 35,631,209 shares as discussed in Note 26, as if the shares comprising such stock dividends had been issued at the beginning of the earliest period reported.

-The following table sets forth the computation of basic earnings per share:
+The following table sets forth the computation of basic and diluted earnings per share: